Can a non-biological father get custody of a child?

 Rights of the nonbiological father if his name is on the child’s birth certificate.

-If a mother is fit and able to take care of the child, the court has high chances of ruling the verdict in her favor.
-A lot of women fear to lose their children if they bear the last name of the nonbiological father on the birth certificate.
+If a mother is fit and able to take care of the child, the court has high chance of ruling the verdict in her favor.
+A lot of women fear losing their children if they bear the last name of the nonbiological father on the birth certificate.
 One vital thing to note though is that the court does not entirely depend on the birth certificate when choosing the person to have full custody of the child.
 So even if the name of the nonbiological father is on the birth certificate, he will only be allowed to visit the child or spend some time with the child.

 Also, the visitation is not allowed easily as the court has to investigate if the man has the right intention of wanting to be part of the child’s life.
 Therefore, before he is granted time to spend with the child he has to prove beyond a reasonable doubt that he has a good relationship and good intentions towards the child.